mr-php/mr-php.github.io/_posts/2008-10-04-merge-your-add-and-edit-actions-into-a-single-form-in-cakephp.md

 ---
 layout: post
 title: Merge your Add and Edit actions into a Single Form in CakePHP
+excerpt: This CakePHP example will show you how to merge your Add and Edit forms into a Single Form action.
+This may be of benefit if you have a form with complex controller logic that you don't want to duplicate.
 tags: [cakephp]
 redirect_from:
 - /blog/merge-your-add-and-edit-actions-single-form-cakephp/